Nativity of Mary: Customs

 Saint Andrew of Crete says that the whole creation is jubilant on this special day because the birth of Mary is a joyful prelude to the gift of humanity's salvation.

 France

-In France, Marymas is known as "Our Lady of the Grape Harvest" among the winegrowers.
+In France, the Nativity of the Blessed Virgin Mary is known as "Our Lady of the Grape Harvest" among the winegrowers.
 The best grapes are brought to the local church to be blessed and then some bunches are attached to the hands of the statue of Mary.
 A festive meal that includes the new grapes is part of this day.